1951 World Series: Game 4

 In the rain-delayed Game 4, the Giants again scored first when Al Dark doubled with one out in the opening inning off Allie Reynolds and scored on Monte Irvin's single, but the Yankees tied the game in the second on Joe Collins's RBI single with two on off Sal Maglie.
 After a single and walk, Reynolds's RBI single in the fourth put the Yankees up 2–1.
-Joe DiMaggio's first home run of the Series following a Yogi Berra single in the fifth extended their lead to 4–1.
+Joe DiMaggio's first home run of the Series (and the last of his career) following a Yogi Berra single in the fifth extended their lead to 4–1.
 In the seventh, reliever Sheldon Jones allowed a single and walk, then an error on a pickoff attempt allowed one run to score before Gil McDougald's RBI single made it 6–1 Yankees.
 Reynolds allowed a one-out RBI single to Bobby Thomson in the ninth before getting Willie Mays to hit into the game-ending double play as the Yankees tied the series with a 6–2 win.